Six Critical Lessons for Creating Salon/Spa Profit

-Leaders monitor and drive productivity rates, client retention rates, gross profit margins, payroll costs, product and raw material costs, purchase frequency, return on investment (ROI), and other key benchmarks and financial ratios.
-Profit is simply another measurement to show how well the company is managing its variable and fixed costs over a specific date range, typically by month, quarter and fiscal year.
-The game is pretty simple; spend less than you take in and you will have profit.
-The most direct path to profit is to drive it just like your productivity and client retention rates – relentlessly.
+Leaders monitor and drive productivity rates, client retention rates, gross profit margins, payroll costs, product costs, and other key benchmarks.
+Profit is simply another measurement to show how well the company manages its variable and fixed costs over a specific date range, typically by month, quarter, and fiscal year.
+The game is pretty simple; spend less than you take in, and you will have profit.
+The most direct path to profit is relentlessly driving it just like your productivity and client retention rates.

 Profit & Loss Statements and Balance Sheets are a numeric readout of your thinking and behavior as a leader and a company.
-The hardest job we have coaching leaders, especially entrepreneurs, is getting them to practice and live the fiscal behaviors that create profit.
+The most challenging job we have coaching leaders, especially entrepreneurs, is getting them to practice and live the fiscal behaviors that create profit.
 Unchecked and unjustified spending and financial decisions can and will keep a company in a perpetual cash crisis.
-Each and every expense must meet the “gotta have” or “nice to have” test.
+Every expense must meet the “gotta have” or “nice to have” test.
 The problem is entrepreneurs can justify anything.
 Nice to have’s can wait.
 Gotta have’s need to be funded out of cash or by incurring more debt.
 If you’re already burdened with debt, make do with what you have.

-You don’t go on a long voyage without a plan consisting of maps, fuel, supplies, back-up equipment and contingencies.
+You don’t go on a long voyage without a plan consisting of maps, fuel, supplies, backup equipment, and contingencies.
 The plan is the system.
 The map is a system.
 Efficient use of fuel (cash) is a system.
 Everything is sequenced out in a system.
 Profit is no different.
-If you hate numbers and refuse to build and follow a cash-flow plan or budget, you may create profit out of dumb luck.
+If you hate numbers and refuse to build and follow a cash-flow plan or budget (we can help you build one here), you may create profit out of dumb luck.
 But profit is a nasty little beast that avoids capture.
 Systems are the fiscal tools that create profit.
 Stop fighting them.
 They’re not difficult to master.
 It’s changing your thinking and behavior that’s difficult.

 As stated earlier, you can be profitable and broke.
 Turning profit into cash is where the Balance Sheet comes in.
 If your Balance Sheet is showing more assets (what you own) than liabilities (what you owe), you have positive equity.
 (Assets = Liabilities + Equity) If your liabilities exceed your assets, your business is unhealthy and probably starving for cash.
 Excessive debt saps the financial life out of a company - no matter how busy and successful it appears to the rest of the world.
 Pay attention to your Balance Sheet.
 Pay down rather than add debt.
 Build cash reserves in a separate account and protect it from your entrepreneurial seizures.
 A few thousand dollars here and there will begin to add up into what I call “sleep good at night money.”
 If you don’t understand what your Balance Sheet is telling you, you need coaching now.